-Imbalances in ones gait can cause significant problems in ones spine.
+Imbalances in one's gait can cause significant problems in one's spine.
 When you walk, you normally hit the heel of your foot slightly to the outside (about 12 degrees).
 Then as you swing your leg through a gait cycle, you push off from the ball of the foot.
-This process of heel strike to push off from the outside of the heel to the inside at the ball is called “pronation.”
+This process of heel strike to push off from the outside of the heel to the inside of the ball is called “pronation.”
 An orthotic can correct this.

 As indicated a small amount of pronation is normal, and needed in the process of shock absorption.
 But commonly, one pronates unevenly, and even a small amount of difference can shift a significant amount of body weight to one side.

 In an example 200lb adult male, if there is a slight difference in the height of the hips, caused by: